 - This method treats every mushroom with care, and the result is divine; their meaty texture really shines through!

-Larger mushrooms will be chewier but provide more flavor; smaller ones will be crispier when fried and stay more tender.
-Choose the type you’d prefer, or use a mix.
+- Larger mushrooms will be chewier but provide more flavor; smaller ones will be crispier when fried and stay more tender.
 Yellow, pink, and blue oyster mushrooms will all work here!

-- Mushrooms with smooth caps and a plum, firm appearance
+- Avoid wrinkly, dried-out, wet, slimy, or foul-smelling mushrooms.
+Instead, select mushrooms with smooth caps and a plum, firm appearance.

-Store your mushrooms in the fridge and use within 3 – 4 days; after 4 days, they typically start to wet, slimy, and smelly, but some will last up to a week.
+- Store your mushrooms in the fridge and use within 3 – 4 days; after 4 days, they typically start to become wet, slimy, and smelly, but some will last up to a week.

-For best results, store them in your fridge’s produce drawer in a loosely closed plastic or paper bag—or the original packaging if it has ventilation.
+- For best results, store them in your fridge’s produce drawer in a loosely closed plastic or paper bag.

 Oyster mushrooms at the grocery store are typically cultivated, meaning they’re grown under controlled conditions, often indoors.
 As a result, they won’t be “dirty” and require little to no cleaning.
-I’ll typically use a damp paper towel to remove any dirty spots for these mushrooms.
+I’ll typically use a damp paper towel to wipe away any dirt on these mushrooms.

 If your oyster mushrooms are dirty, gently rinse them under cold water and use a clean toothbrush or a wooden kitchen brush to brush off the dirt.